Anjan854/Microservices-Orchestration-with-Kubernetes/README.md

 kubectl apply -f services.yaml
 ```

-Go to the cloud-setup folder to get the files.
+Go to the cloud-setup folder to get files.

 ## 5. Verify the Workloads